vanessa-kang/tp/docs/DeveloperGuide.md

 1. Prerequisites: User is currently in the _Academic Planner_ app, and the module being edited is currently in their academic calendar.

 2. Test case - all inputs are valid.
+Feature being edited is semester.

    Input: `edit cs2113t`

-   Expected: PlanNUS prompts user to enter number corresponding to feature to be edited
+   Expected: PlanNUS prompts user to enter number corresponding to feature to be edited.

    (1 - semester, 2 - grade).